leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

    The group name can be changed by double-clicking :kbd:`LMB` on the name itself.
    Then you can edit the name as you like.

-Arrow Icon
+Filter (arrow icon)
    When the little arrow icon in the left lower corner is clicked, a new row opens up where you can enter a search term.
 This becomes handy when the number of vertex groups gets big.

 Drag Handle
    If you have a large number of vertex groups and you want to see more